ClosedHouse/contest-18/1/readme.txt

 If the build succeeds, you'll find a brand new RPM under the RPMS directory.
-If not, an error will pop up and the rpmbuild will die with a non-zero exit code, giving you an opportunity to fix the problem a try to build it again.
+If not, an error will pop up and the rpmbuild will die with a non-zero exit code, giving you an opportunity to fix the problem and try to build it again.
 The problem can be in the recipe itself, or in the package files.

 Let's say your spec file is correct, so the problem lies somewhere among your